ortus-docs/commandbox-docs/developing/interceptors/core_interception_points.md

 **interceptData**

-* `installArgs` - Struct containing the following keys used in removal of the package
+* `uninstallArgs` - Struct containing the following keys used in removal of the package
+  * `ID` - ID of the package to uninstall
+  * `directory` - The directory to be uninstalled from (used to find box.json)
+  * `save` - Whether to update box.json
+  * `currentWorkingDirectory` - Path to package requesting removal .
+This climbs the folders structure for nested dependencies.

 #### postUninstall

+Announced after the uninstallation of a package.

+**interceptData**

+* `uninstallArgs` - Same as `preUninstall` above